More questions than answers in slayings of Boston doctors

 Motive still unclear

 There is currently no evidence to point at any connection or relationship between Teixeira and the doctors, Conley said.
-He added that they are looking in to any kind of employment Teixeira may have had in the area and how he was able to access the doctors' home.

 Teixeira has two previous larceny convictions, according according to Suffolk County District Attorney's Office spokesman Jake Wark.
 In the summer of 2016, Teixeira passed a note demanding money at a bank.